luciopaiva/template-typescript-rollup/README.md

 It deploys with pixi.js and d3.js support, but they're there really as an example of how to include third-party libraries.
 Of course, they may be of use if you intend to work with any kind of visualization.

+This template was tested on macOS Catalina, Windows 10, and Windows 10 via WSL2.
+It works fine on mac and Windows, and partially fine on WSL2.
+For WSL2 users, please read the troubleshooting section below.
+Should run with no problems on Linux as well.

 ## How to use it?

 Start by cloning this repository: